lbuk/NewsStat/README.md

 Looking for statistics in text can be a difficult and arduous task.
 NewsStat can make your life easier by quickly extracting key statistics from online news content.
 For example, if you're looking to find statistics from financial news or the latest political stories, NewsStat can quickly find and extract those key insights.
 You can use NewsStat for blogs, websites and other non-news sites as well.
 It is part of a handful of small tools - including [SimText](https://github.com/lbuk/simtext_function) and [StatIndex](https://github.com/lbuk/StatIndex) - that I created following a 2016 Google Fellowship at BBC News Labs to help the public and journalists mine online news text.

 ## What can't I use it for?
 The package does not extract data visualisations, tables or other unsupported formats.
-It is best used for extracting stats from paragraphs in text.
+It is best used for extracting stats from text.
 Bear in mind - you won't be able to use the package on news that's behind a paywall.
 If the news content is behind or linked to a paywall then in most cases it will return an error.

 ## License
 Copyright 2016 L. Bolton